Ubivis/SkinMerger/README.md

 # Minecraft Skin Downloader and Feature Extractor

-This Java-based application automatically downloads Minecraft skins, identifies the gender and race of each skin, and extracts specific features—such as eyes and hair—for storage in pre-defined template folders.
+This Java-based application automatically downloads Minecraft skins, identifies the gender and race of each skin, and extracts specific features—such as eyes, hair, mouth, beard, and base body layers—for storage in pre-defined template folders.

 ## Features

 - **Automatic Skin Downloading:**
-  - Supports multiple sources for skin downloads: MineSkin, SkinsMC ("Number of Skins" Parameter will be a multiplicated with 24, as SkinMC always returns 24 skin per call), and NameMC (though NameMC is not working reliably at the moment).
+  - Supports multiple sources for skin downloads: MineSkin, SkinsMC ("Number of Skins" Parameter will be multiplied by 24, as SkinMC always returns 24 skins per call), NameMC (though NameMC is not working reliably at the moment), and NovaSkin.
   - The preferred source can be selected in `config.properties`.
 - **Gender and Race Detection:**
-  - Applies image analysis to determine whether a skin is male or female and categorizes it into one of several races (e.g., humans, orcs, elves, vampires).
+  - Applies image analysis to determine whether a skin is male or female and categorizes it into one of several races (e.g., humans, orcs, elves, vampires, dwarves).
 - **Feature Extraction:**
-  - Isolates and processes eyes and hair from skins, saving them as grayscale images in organized directories for further use.
+  - Isolates and processes eyes, hair, mouth, beard, and base body layers from skins, saving them as grayscale images in organized directories for further use.
 - **Duplicate Handling:**
   - Skins are checked against a local record to avoid re-downloading and re-processing.
 - **Dynamic Race Configuration:**